HillaryBLavin/Flick-Pick/README.md

 # Flick-Pick
-This web-based application will help indecisive users narrow down the endless viewing choices available on popular streaming platforms such as Netflix, Hulu.
-Amazon Prime, and more!
+This web-based application will help indecisive users narrow down the endless viewing choices available on popular streaming platforms such as Netflix, Hulu, Amazon Prime, and more!